 Correctional officers are tasked with managing large numbers of violent offenders, particularly in men's prisons, and trauma is far more likely to be addressed in female than in male inmates.
-Traumainformed care is a fairly recent development in the area of PTSD treatment, and in the prison setting, it is implemented to accurately identify trauma and related symptoms, train staff on the impact of trauma, minimize re-traumatization, and help institutions avoid re-enacting the trauma dynamics experienced by many inmates at an early age [160; 161].
-Among several lines of supportive empirical evidence are the findings that constant surveillance and authoritative, punitive measures of control, without treatment, represent the least effective means of reducing future criminal behavior, and that treatment and rehabilitation are more successful in reducing recidivism [162; 163; 164; 165].
+Traumainformed care is a fairly recent development in the area of PTSD treatment, and in the prison setting, it is implemented to accurately identify trauma and related symptoms, train staff on the impact of trauma, minimize re-traumatization, and help institutions avoid re-enacting the trauma dynamics experienced by many inmates at an early age [161; 162].
+Among several lines of supportive empirical evidence are the findings that constant surveillance and authoritative, punitive measures of control, without treatment, represent the least effective means of reducing future criminal behavior, and that treatment and rehabilitation are more successful in reducing recidivism [163; 164; 165; 166].
 Prison staff may be reluctant to reduce their use of authoritative, punitive methods when they are believed to be critical enforcement tools and may perceive trauma-informed principles of increasing empathy, compassionate care, grounding, and deescalation as showing weakness or pandering when, ironically, this approach is more likely to help to create security and a stable environment.
-A traumainformed correctional staff provides the necessary environment for effective inmate treatment with trauma-specific clinical interventions that deliver the greatest improvements in inmate stability and reductions in recidivism [146; 166].
+A traumainformed correctional staff provides the necessary environment for effective inmate treatment with trauma-specific clinical interventions that deliver the greatest improvements in inmate stability and reductions in recidivism [147; 167].
+Additionally, trauma-informed correctional services can generate the self-efficacy that leads to cognitive transformation, making it less likely that offenders will return to criminal activity [168; 169].